Chapter 12 BWV 13 Meine Seufzer, meine Tränen

 But it seems that such small hope that we might aspire to appears not to be soundly based.
 The fourth movement is a recitative for soprano, the only solo in this cantata for this, the brightest of the four voices.
 It begins with further lamenting; the deadening sorrows not only remain, they increase; and they numb the very heart.

 Those who know Bach′s cantatas well could be forgiven for allowing themselves to be misled at this point.
 Sorrow and tribulation have been expressed with great feeling.
 Hope has been hinted at, albeit tentatively.
-The soprano recitative leads us to a major key at the point where we would expect the penultimate aria, that which may be expected to resolve matters or put a different viewpoint.
+The soprano recitative leads us to a major key at the point where we would assume the penultimate aria either to resolve matters or put a different viewpoint.
 Might we not now expect a joyous duet, proclaiming God′s blessing and our grateful acceptance of it?

 Indeed, we might but that is not what Bach offers us.
 We are now presented with one of the most searing expressions of human misery and alienation in the canon.
 This is the ultimate portrayal of desolation and wretchedness; and yet, even here there are some vestigial signs of optimism.